wittawatj/pelican_blog/content/pages/home.md

 <p>
 <!--<img src="pages/files/wittawat_avatar.png" width="150" style="float: left;" >-->
-I am a fourth-year research student working with <a href="http://www.gatsby.ucl.ac.uk/~gretton/">Arthur Gretton</a> at <a href="http://www.gatsby.ucl.ac.uk/">Gatsby Computational Neuroscience Unit</a>, <a href="http://www.ucl.ac.uk/">UCL</a>.
+I am a fourth-year PhD student working with <a href="http://www.gatsby.ucl.ac.uk/~gretton/">Arthur Gretton</a> at <a href="http://www.gatsby.ucl.ac.uk/">Gatsby Computational Neuroscience Unit</a>,
+<a href="http://www.ucl.ac.uk/">UCL</a>.
+I am expected to finish my PhD study
-I received M.Eng. from <a href="http://www.titech.ac.jp/english/">Tokyo Institute of Technology</a>
+in September 2017.
+I received M.Eng. from <a href="http://www.titech.ac.jp/english/">Tokyo Institute of Technology</a> where
-where I worked with <a href="http://www.ms.k.u-tokyo.ac.jp/index.html">Masashi Sugiyama</a> on <a href="pages/l1lsmi.html">supervised feature selection using squared-loss mutual information</a>.
+I worked with <a href="http://www.ms.k.u-tokyo.ac.jp/index.html">Masashi Sugiyama</a> on <a href="pages/l1lsmi.html">supervised feature selection using squared-loss mutual information</a>.
 Before that I was a research assistant working with <a href="http://www.siit.tu.ac.th/professor_en.php?id=43">Thanaruk Theeramunkong</a> on a Thai news relations discovery project.
 I received B.Sc. in Computer Science from <a href="http://www.siit.tu.ac.th/">SIIT, Thammasat university</a>, Thailand.
 </p>

 <p>